African American and black world history; Transnationalism and modernity; Political economy

 1013 Clemens Hall

 Phone: (716) 645-0802

-Keith Griffler, PhD, is an associate professor in the Department of Transnational Studies.
-He joined the department in 2005, coming from the University of Cincinnati where he was Associate Professor of African American Studies.
+Keith Griffler, PhD, is an associate professor in the Department of Africana and American Studies.
+He joined the then Department of African and African American Studies in 2005, coming from the University of Cincinnati where he was Associate Professor of African American Studies.
 His research and teaching span a broad range of topics in the history and political economy of Africa and its diaspora, together with the historical investigation of the nexus of race, gender and class in the making of the modern world.
 He is author of Front Line of Freedom: African Americans and the Forging of the Underground Railroad in the Ohio Valley, a history of the African American front line communities in the port cities and towns along the Ohio which gave the impetus for the formation and growth of the region’s underground freedom movement.
-"In it, I emphasize the central role of African Americans, who organize the movement through their flight paths northward and by attracting white allies to what I call the African American underground resistance, a paradigm that has been adopted by much of the subsequent scholarship."

 Prof. Griffler co-wrote, co-produced and co-directed a historical documentary, “Wade in the Water,” which looks at the journeys of fugitive slaves traveling through the Ohio Valley.
 The documentary won a number of national awards, including first place in the National Broadcasting Society’s National Professional Production category in 2002.
 He serves on the Advisory Board of the National Underground Railroad Freedom Center.
 His work has been funded by a Charles Phelps Taft Fellowship and a major grant from the Ohio Historical Society.